alem-platform/sprint-js/story01/log-the-unknown/README.md

 # Log the Unknown

-Welcome to the JS-bootcamp, explorer!
-Your mission, should you choose to accept it, is to identify the unknown.
-You will be part of an elite task force tasked with scanning and classifying mysterious objects from different dimensions (a.k.a. any JavaScript value).
+In this problem you need to identify the unknown.
+You will be tasked with scanning and classifying objects of different types (a.k.a. any JavaScript value).

 ### Instructions:

-Create a function called logTheUnknown.
-This highly classified function will accept any value and log its type using advanced alien technology, codename: [typeof](https://developer.mozilla.org/ru/docs/Web/JavaScript/Reference/Operators/typeof).
+Create a function called `logTheUnknown`.
+This highly classified function will accept any value and log its type using [typeof](https://developer.mozilla.org/ru/docs/Web/JavaScript/Reference/Operators/typeof) operator.

 ### Function Details: